[Based on an incident which happened one evening in Russia. It’s 70% true.]

 She was silent on that and he knew she appreciated it.
 Respect was a precious commodity in Russia, rarely meted out to any under thirty.
 ‘My name’s James.’

 ‘Ochyen priyatno.’
 She extended a hand and he shook it.
-It was now time to make whatever move they were going to make.

-About thirty minutes had gone by and that was usually enough time for someone to have come through and seen the problem.
+About twenty-five minutes had gone by and that was usually enough time for someone to have come through and have seen the problem.
 He was sure that if one of the older set had seen the lift in that state, he or she would have been on the phone – that generation always would.

 He stood and in frustration, pushed the eighth floor button.
 There was a whoosh, the lift went into its usual mode and started going up.
 He looked at her and she was smiling.